pablomarin/GPT-Azure-Search-Engine/README.md

    * 3a.
 Azure SQL Database - contains COVID-related statistics in the US.
    * 3b.
 Azure Bing Search API - provides online web search for current information.
    * 3c.
 Azure Cognitive Search - contains AI-enriched documents from Blob Storage (10k PDFs and 52k articles).
       * 3c.1.
-Uses an LLM (OpenAI or Local Bert model) to vectorize the top K document chunks from 3c.
+Uses an LLM (OpenAI) to vectorize the top K document chunks from 3c.
       * 3c.2.
 Uses in-memory cosine similarity to get the top N chunks.
       * 3c.3.
 Uses an OpenAI GPT model to craft the response from the Cog Search Engine (3c) by combining the question and the top N chunks.
    * 3d.
 CSV Tabular File - contains COVID-related statistics in the US.